contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Men and women are created in the image of God (see [Genesis 1:26–27](https://www.churchofjesuschrist.org/study/scriptures/ot/gen/1?lang=eng&id=p26-p27#p26); [Abraham 4:27](https://www.churchofjesuschrist.org/study/scriptures/pgp/abr/4?lang=eng&id=p27#p27)).
 Mortal bodies are a sacred gift.

 Members of the Church are encouraged to show respect for the body in their choices about appropriate dress and appearance.
 What is appropriate varies across cultures and for different occasions.
-For example, for sacrament meeting, individuals wear their best available Sunday clothing to show respect for the sacrament ordinance (see [18.9.3](18-priesthood-ordinances-and-blessings.md#1893-guidelines-for-the-sacrament)).
+For example, for sacrament meeting, individuals wear their best available Sunday clothing to show respect for Jesus Christ and the sacrament ordinance (see [18.9.3](18-priesthood-ordinances-and-blessings.md#1893-guidelines-for-the-sacrament)).
 This same principle applies to temple attendance (see [27.1.5](27-temple-ordinances-for-the-living.md#2715-clothing-to-wear-to-a-temple)).
 Disciples of Jesus Christ will know how best to dress and groom themselves.

 Members and leaders should not judge others based on dress and appearance.
 They should love all people, as the Savior commanded (see [Matthew 22:39](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/22?lang=eng&id=p39#p39); [John 13:34–35](https://www.churchofjesuschrist.org/study/scriptures/nt/john/13?lang=eng&id=p34-p35#p34)).
 All should be welcomed at Church meetings and activities (see [38.1.1](38-church-policies-and-guidelines.md#3811-attendance-at-church-meetings)).